 # /api/search_coordinator.py

-"""Defines the SearchCoordinator that provides enhanced customization and single/multi-page response retrieval and
+"""Implements the SearchCoordinator for orchestrating single/multi-page API response retrieval and record processing."""

 from __future__ import annotations

-from typing import List, Dict, Optional, Any, Sequence, cast, Generator
+from typing import Any, Optional, Sequence, cast, Generator

 from requests import PreparedRequest, Response